Flex-Community/hardhat-tenderly-signer/README.md

 # []()hardhat-tenderly-signer

-Hardhat plugin for sending transactions for Tenderly without signature
+A Hardhat plugin to submit unsigned transactions to Tenderly.

 # Installation